-ANNUAL MEETING OF STOCKHOLDERS, JUNE 7, 2012 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF LIVEPERSON, INC.
+ANNUAL MEETING OF STOCKHOLDERS, JUNE 2, 2017 THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF LIVEPERSON, INC.

-The undersigned stockholder of LivePerson, Inc. (the "Company") revokes all previous proxies, acknowledges receipt of the Notice of the Annual Meeting of Stockholders to be held June 7, 2012 and the Proxy Statement, and appoints Robert P. LoCascio, Chief Executive Officer, Daniel R. Murphy, Chief Financial Officer, Michael I. Kovach, Senior Vice President, Corporate Controller and Monica L. Greenberg, Senior Vice President, Business Affairs and General Counsel, and each of them, the Proxy of the undersigned, with full power of substitution and resubstitution, to vote all shares of common stock of the Company which the undersigned is entitled to vote, either on his or her own behalf or on behalf of any entity or entities, at the Annual Meeting of Stockholders of the Company to be held at 10:00 a.m.
-Eastern Daylight time on June 7, 2012 at the Marriott Residence Inn (Times Square), Times Square Meeting Room, 1033 Avenue of the Americas, New York, NY 10018, Tel (212) 768-0007 (the "Annual Meeting"), and at any adjournment or postponement thereof, with the same force and effect as the undersigned might or could do if personally present thereat.
+The undersigned stockholder of LivePerson, Inc. (the "Company") revokes all previous proxies, acknowledges receipt of the Notice of the Annual Meeting of Stockholders to be held June 2, 2017 and the Proxy Statement, and appoints Robert P. LoCascio, Chief Executive Officer, Daniel R. Murphy, Chief Financial Officer and Monica L. Greenberg, Executive Vice President, Business Affairs and General Counsel, and each of them, the Proxy of the undersigned, with full power of substitution and resubstitution, to vote all shares of common stock of the Company which the undersigned is entitled to vote, either on his or her own behalf or on behalf of any entity or entities, at the Annual Meeting of Stockholders of the Company to be held at 10:00 a.m.
+(Eastern Daylight time) on June 2, 2017 at the offices of LivePerson, Inc., 475 Tenth Avenue, 5th Floor, New York, NY 10018, Tel (212) 609-4200 (the "Annual Meeting") and at any adjournment or postponement thereof, with the same force and effect as the undersigned might or could do if personally present thereat.
 The shares represented by this Proxy shall be voted in the manner set forth on the reverse side.